kunalf44/LingoTimeKeeper/README.md

 - **Dynamic Language Update**: Utilize Qt Linguist tools to dynamically update the interface language.

 ## UI Components
-**Language and Timezone Selector**
+- **Language and Timezone Selector**
     *ComboBox for Language Selection:*
-        -Choose between English and Hindi.
+        - Choose between English and Hindi.
     *ComboBox for Timezone Selection:*
-        -Select from various timezones.
+        - Select from various timezones.

-**Display Area**
+- **Display Area**
     *Current Time Display:*
-        -Shows the time according to the selected timezone.
+        - Shows the time according to the selected timezone.
     *Current Date Display:*
-        -Shows the date according to the selected timezone.
+        - Shows the date according to the selected timezone.

 ## Screenshot